CentroEPiaggio/locomotion_experiments/RL_EXPERIMENT.md

  - Once the experiment is finished, the policy **WILL BE STILL ACTIVE** you have to turn it off with `CTRL-C` in the terminal of the launch above.
  - You can now run the `getup` node again, the robot will slowly go back in the default position.
+ - Take a look at the temperatures before going again!
  - To change the reference shape take a look in `cmd_vel_node.py`